majacannavo/jterm21/geog323/portfolio/malcomb/rp-malcomb.md

   - Percent of cash sourced from self-employment & small business and trade: (firewood + sale of wild food + grass + mats + charcoal)

 Transformations:
-Join with DHS clusters to apply LHZ FNID variables Clip TA boundaries to Malawi (st_buffer of LHZ to .01 m) Create ecological areas: LHZ boundaries intersected with TA boundaries to clip out park/conservation boundaries and rename those park areas with the park information from TA data), combined with lake data to remove environmental areas from the analysis
+- Join with DHS clusters to apply LHZ FNID variables
+- Clip TA boundaries to Malawi (st_buffer of LHZ to .01 m)
+- Create ecological areas: LHZ boundaries intersected with TA boundaries to clip out park/conservation boundaries and rename those park areas with the park information from TA data), combined with lake data to remove environmental areas from the analysis

 **Physical Exposure**

 Floods

-Dataset title: “Global estimated risk index for flood hazard” “This dataset includes an estimate of the global risk induced by flood hazard.
+Dataset title: “Global estimated risk index for flood hazard”

+“This dataset includes an estimate of the global risk induced by flood hazard.
 Unit is estimated risk index from 1 (low) to 5 (extreme).
 This product was designed by UNEP/GRID-Europe for the Global Assessment Report on Risk Reduction (GAR).
 It was modeled using global data.
 Credit: UNEP/GRID-Europe.”
 This dataset stems from work collected by multiple agencies and funneled into the PREVIEW Global Risk Data Platform, “an effort to share spatial information on global risk from natural hazards.”
 The dataset was designed by UNEP/GRID-Europe for the Global Assessment Report on Risk Reduction (GAR), using global data.
 A flood estimation value is assigned via an index of 1 (low) to 5 (extreme).

 Droughts

-Dataset title: "Physical exposition to droughts events 1980-2001" This dataset uses the Standardized Precipitation Index to measure annual drought exposure across the globe.
+Dataset title: "Physical exposition to droughts events 1980-2001"

+This dataset uses the Standardized Precipitation Index to measure annual drought exposure across the globe.
 The Standardized Precipitation Index draws on data from a “global monthly gridded precipitation dataset” from the University of East Anglia’s Climatic Research Unit, and was modeled in GIS using methodology from Brad Lyon at Columbia University.
 The dataset draws on 2010 population information from the LandScanTM Global Population Database at the Oak Ridge National Laboratory.
 Drought exposure is reported as the expected average annual (2010) population exposed.
 The data were compiled by UNEP/GRID-Europe for the Global Assessment Report on Risk Reduction (GAR).
 The data use the WGS 1984 datum, span the years 1980-2001, and are reported in raster format with spatial resolution 1/24 degree x 1/24 degree.

 Sources: UNEP/GRID-Europe

 Global Risk Data Platform: Data-Download.
 (2013).
 Global Risk Data Platform. https://preview.grid.unep.ch/index.php?preview=data&lang=eng

+Drought--Physical exposition to droughts events 1980-2001:
+https://preview.grid.unep.ch/index.php?preview=data&events=droughts&evcat=4&lang=eng

-Drought: Physical exposition to droughts events 1980-2001 https://preview.grid.unep.ch/index.php?preview=data&events=droughts&evcat=4&lang=eng Global estimated risk index for flood hazard https://preview.grid.unep.ch/index.php?preview=data&events=floods&evcat=5&lang=eng
+Global estimated risk index for flood hazard: https://preview.grid.unep.ch/index.php?preview=data&events=floods&evcat=5&lang=eng

 Variables: